-Airspy HF+ achieves excellent HF performance by mean of a low-loss band filter, a high linearity LNA, a high linearity tunable RF filter, a polyphase harmonic rejection (HR) mixer that rejects up to the 21st harmonic and multi-stage analog and digital IF filtering.
+Airspy HF+ achieves excellent HF performance by means of a low-loss preselection filter, high linearity LNA, high linearity tunable RF filter, a polyphase harmonic rejection (HR) mixer that rejects up to the 21st harmonic and multi-stage analog and digital IF filtering.

 The 6 dB-stepped AGC gain is fully controlled by the software running in the DSP which optimizes the gain distribution in real time for optimal sensitivity and linearity.
-Harmonic rejection is a key issue in wide band HF receivers because of the large bandwidth of the input signal.
+Harmonic rejection is a key issue in wide band HF receivers because of the large input signal bandwidth of the input signal.
 The output of the IF-filter is then digitalized by a high dynamic range sigma delta IF ADC for further signal processing in the digital domain.

-Excellent VHF performance is also achieved by using optimized signal paths composed by band filters, high linearity LNAs with a stepped AGC and a polyphase harmonic rejection mixer and IF filters optimized for their respective bands.
+Excellent FM performance is also achieved by using optimized signal paths composed of band filters, high linearity LNAs with a stepped AGC, a polyphase harmonic rejection mixer and IF filters optimized for the FM broadcast bands.

-The amplifier gain is switchable in 3 dB-steps and is fully controlled by the AGC running in the DSP.
-The RF signal is converted to baseband by a high linearity passive mixer with polyphase harmonic rejection structure.
+The amplifier gain is switchable in 3 dB-steps and fully controlled by the AGC running in the DSP.
+The RF signal is converted to baseband by a high linearity passive mixer with a polyphase harmonic rejection structure.
 The low-IF signal is then converted into the digital domain by the same IF ADC used in the HF chain.

-The IF analog to digital converter (ADC) has a 4th order multi-bit with noise shaping topology; it features very high dynamic range and linearity.
+The IF analog to digital converter (ADC) is a 4th order multi-bit noise shaping topology; it features very high dynamic range and linearity.
 The IF-ADC sampling rate is determined by a control algorithm running in the embedded DSP.
 This advanced technique adjusts the sampling rate depending on the tuning frequency with the goal of avoiding the disturbances and spurs generated by the switching discrete-time sections of the IF-ADC.